 Our Gang cutie Darla Hood has a supporting role.
 The original novel was shot two times before: The Circular Staircase (1915) and The Bat (1926).
 Not to be mistaken for The Spiral Staircase (1946).

-It is in the public domain.
+It appears to be in the public domain.

 Battle for the Planet of the Apes (1973)